Enable and manage 2-step verification

 What is 2-step verification?

-Also known as 2-factor authentication, 2-step verification is a security feature that reduces the ability for fraudsters to log into your Little Green Light account even if they know one of your passwords.
+Similar to 2-factor authentication, 2-step verification is a security feature that reduces the ability for fraudsters to log into your Little Green Light account even if they know one of your passwords.
 How?
 When you log in, you’ll be asked not just for your password but also for a verification code, which LGL emails to the email address associated with your account.

 How does it work?